Finding Theme Communities from Database Networks: Theme Community Indexing

-\nop{ then $C^*_{p_{g}}(\alpha_q)=\emptyset$ for all children $n_{g}$ of $n_c$.
+\nop{ then $C^*_{p_{g}}(\alpha_\mathbf{q})=\emptyset$ for all children $n_{g}$ of $n_c$.
 This is an immediate result of the second property of Proposition~\ref{Prop:pam}, since $p_c\subset p_g$.
-Therefore, when $C^*_{p_c}(\alpha_q)=\emptyset$, . }
+Therefore, when $C^*_{p_c}(\alpha_\mathbf{q})=\emptyset$, . }

-In summary, TC-Tree enables fast user query answering.
-As demonstrated in Section~\ref{Sec:eotci}, TC-Tree is easy to build and efficient to query, and scales well to index a large number of maximal pattern trusses using practical size of memory.
+In summary, TC-Tree enables fast user query answering and efficient query recommendation.
+As demonstrated by the case study in Section~\ref{Sec:cs} and the experiments in Section~\ref{Sec:eotci}, TC-Tree is efficient to build, easy to query, and scales well to index a large number of theme communities using practical size of memory.